Links on Android Authority may earn us a commission. Learn more.

 While it was far from the finished article, the G1 remains an important part of Android’s storied history and its influence can still be seen in the DNA of the Galaxies, Pixels, and the many other different phones that we use today.

 So when you next grab your beloved Android phone out of your pocket, spare a thought for the legendary phone that started it all.

 Did you have a G1 back in the day?
-Are there any G1 features you’d like to see make a return?
-Share your thoughts in the comments!
+Share your memories in the comments!